-If you've started or are starting a research degree from August 2020 you may be entitled to a loan of up to £26,445.
+If you're starting a research degree from August 2023, you may be entitled to a government-backed loan.

-A postgraduate doctoral loan can help with your course fees and living costs while you study a postgraduate doctoral course.
+A postgraduate doctoral loan can help with your course fees and living costs.

-- The loan is paid directly to you in three installments each academic year.
+- The loan is paid directly to you in three instalments each academic year

-- At least 50% of study over the whole course must be undertaken in the UK.
+- At least 50 per cent of study over the whole course must be undertaken in the UK

 You can also get extra support (gov.uk) if you have a disability.